Skip to main content

 --set config.<doc_type>= false

-By default sfPod sends pod and container metrics of tagged pods (I,e pods that have projectName and appName tags) to both Cluster Index and Project Index leading to duplication of metric data.
-This feature is enabled to enhance correlation of Application and Infra data.
-This feature can be switched-off if the flag= true.
+By default, sfPod sends metrics for pods and containers that have projectName and appName tags to both the Cluster Index and Project Index, resulting in duplicated metric data.
+This feature is enabled to enhance correlation of Application and Infrastructure data.
+App view feature can be switched-off by using the following flag.